Pujitha-cse/BANK_TRANSACTION_ANALYSIS/README.md

 • Matplotlib & Seaborn: Libraries for data visualization, used to create insightful charts and graphs.

-# The repository is structured as follows

-•	BTA_CCSH.ipynb: Jupyter Notebook containing the code and analysis for the Bank Transaction Analysis project.

-•	data: Directory containing the datasets used for the analysis.

-•	docs(BANK TRANSACTION ANALYSIS - INTRAINTECH): Documentation and reports generated from the analysis.

-•	README.md: Overview of the project, including objectives, structure, and usage instructions.

 # Getting Started

 Load the Data: Ensure the dataset is placed in the data/ directory.